zkromeo/CurrencyInfoSphere/README.md

 - Lightweight and easy-to-use API for internationalization
 - Ideal for web applications that require currency data

+## Support Currency Info Sphere

+Currency Info Sphere is an open-source project providing real-time currency exchange data, country details, and financial tools.
+We're in the process of setting up our Open Collective for community support.

+You can visit and follow our collective page here: [Currency Info Sphere on Open Collective](https://opencollective.com/currencyinfosphere) – *pending approval.*

+Stay tuned for updates, and thank you for your interest in supporting this project!

 ## Installation

 To install the package, use npm: